 The American Express® Green Card has been completely revamped.
 Previously it was a nearly useless $95 per year card.
 Now, at a $150 per year, it is a serious Chase Sapphire Reserve competitor with 3X rewards for travel and dining.
-Unfortunately, in my opinion, the Green card falls short in a head to head comparison.
+This post has been updated since the Sapphire Reserve card’s annual fee has increased but, in my opinion, the Green card still falls short in a head to head comparison.

 Let’s compare the Green from Amex to the Chase Sapphire Reserve side by side: